RootN3SA/RootN3SA/README.md

-- 👋 Hi, We are Root And V3rtz
+- 👋 Hi, We are root And V3rtz
 - 👀 We are interested in computer science
-- ⚡ Fun fact: We are 2 different people
+- ⚡ Fun fact: We are 2 different people (holy shit really?
+YOU USED "WE" 2 TIMES BEFORE YOU SAID THAT)

     ██████████████████████████████████████████████████████████████